saidabdul80/INIGMap/README.md

-# INTERACTIVE MAP OF NIGERIA
+#  NIGERIA INTERACTIVE MAP
-INIGMap in an Interactive map of nigeria
+NigIMap is an interactive map of Nigeria that can be added to a web page.

 ## Features:
 - can add pin to locate a capital